KadriUmay/OSDUPowerConnectors/README.md

 Now that you have created a custom connector, you can create a Power Automate flow using the designer.
-Navigate to <https://make.preview.powerapps.com/> , select Apps -\> Import Canvas App, it upload and select zip file located at Power Automate Package.
+Navigate to <https://make.preview.powerapps.com/> , select Apps -\> Import Canvas App, it upload and select zip file located here.

 ![](media/9023e3f8cf3a480254ef3ee695202b4a.png)